ansys/pymapdl/doc/source/getting_started/docker.rst

     docker run -e ANSYSLMD_LICENSE_FILE=1055@host.docker.internal --restart always --name mapdl -p 50053:50052 ghcr.io/pyansys/pymapdl/mapdl -smp > log.txt

-You can use the Docker flag ``--rm`` to automatically clean up the container and remove the file system when the container exits
+You can use the Docker flag ``--rm`` to automatically clean up the container and remove the file system when the container exits.

 This creates a log file (``log.txt``) in your current directory location.

-Notice that the WSL internal gRPC port (``50052``) is being mapped to a different Windows host port (``50053``) to avoid ports conflicts with local MAPDL instances running on the host.
+Notice that the WSL internal gRPC port (``50052``) is being mapped to a different Windows host port (``50053``) to avoid port conflicts with local MAPDL instances running on the host.
-You could additionally launch more Docker containers in different ports if you wish to run multiple simulations at the same time.
+You could additionally launch more Docker containers in different ports if you want to run multiple simulations at the same time.
 The module ``ansys-mapdl-core-pool`` does not work when you are connecting to an MAPDL Docker image.